 Condition Number Condition B27 Designated Heavy and Over-Dimensional Vehicle Routes All over-dimensional associated with the development must travel to and from the site via Golden Highway, Saxa Road, Mitchell Highway, Goolma Road, Twelve Mile Road and the approved site access point off Twelve Mile Road, as identified in the 'Indicative OSOM Route' and 'Project Access Route' in the figure in Appendix 8, unless the Planning Secretary agrees otherwise.
-Notes: The Applicant is required to obtain relevant permits under the Heavy Vehicle National Law (NSW) for the use of over-dimensional vehicles on the road network. approved site access point off Twelve Mile Road for over-dimensional access unless the Planning Secretary agrees otherwise.
+Notes: The Applicant is required to obtain relevant permits under the Heavy Vehicle National Law (NSW) for the use of over-dimensional vehicles on the road network.
+To avoid any doubt, this consent does not allow the use of Twelve Mile Road east of the approved site access point off Twelve Mile Road for over-dimensional access unless the Planning Secretary agrees otherwise.
 B29 Uungula Road, Wuuluman Road and Ilgingery Road must only be used by over-dimensional, heavy and light vehicles at the following locations to allow access between portions of the site: (a) the secondary intersection on Uungula Road; (b) the four secondary intersections on Ilgingery Road; and (c) between secondary intersection (A) and secondary intersection (C) on Ilgingery Road.
-In addition, heavy vehicles and light vehicles may use Uungula Road, Wuuluman Road and Uningery Road for the purpose of upgrading the intersections in P20(a) and P20(b) above B30 Road Upgrades Unless the Planning Secretary agrees otherwise, prior to commencing construction the Applicant must implement the required road upgrades identified in the Development Consent, to the standard and satisfaction of the relevant roads authority.
+In addition, heavy vehicles and light vehicles may use Uungula Road, Wuuluman Road and Ilgingery Road for the purposes of upgrading the intersections in B29(a) and B29(b) above.
+B30 Road Upgrades Unless the Planning Secretary agrees otherwise, prior to commencing construction the Applicant must implement the required road upgrades identified in the Development Consent, to the standard and satisfaction of the relevant roads authority.
 If there is a dispute about the road upgrades to be implemented, or the implementation of these upgrades, then either party may refer the matter to the Planning Secretary for resolution.